 - Type a name for the object group.

-The Schema Filter window opens a window for overriding the data type of one or more columns in the data file.
-You can create virtual data transformations of the source content, such as to change strings to IP addresses, or certain numeric values from integers to strings when the values represent IDs for example.
-You can also create and input a JSON definition file to include or exclude specific columns for the index.
+The Schema Filter window opens a window for overriding the data type of one or more fields in the index.
+You can assign specific data types to the fields, such as to change strings to IP addresses, or certain numeric values from integers to strings when the values represent string IDs.
+You can also create and input a JSON definition file to perform much more granular field processing options for the resulting indexed data.

 The advanced filtering options allow you to create more complex data file filters for your index based on additional object metadata.